 1. Complete the Application Form

-• Tulane Law School requires complete, official transcripts of work at all colleges, universities, and law schools attended, whether or not a degree was granted.
+Tulane Law School requires complete, official transcripts of work at all colleges, universities, and law schools attended, whether a degree was granted.
+For your initial application, you may submit to us unofficial copies.
+If the faculty are interested in advancing your candidacy, you will then be asked to submit official documentation.

 3. Two Letters of Recommendation

-• Alternatively, letters can be sent by the recommender directly to Tulane Law School.
-Letters of recommendation should be scanned by e-mail to lawadmissions@tulane.edu or mailed to the following address:
+Letters can be sent by the recommender directly to Tulane Law School.
+Letters of recommendation should be scanned by email to lawadmissions@tulane.edu.

 4. Non-Refundable $100 Application Fee